 Western Railway Adventure filled with Wonders

-Begins your adventure to The Grand Canyon.
+Begin your adventure to The Grand Canyon.
 This relaxing 7 Day Tour takes the Grand Canyon Railway round trip to the Rim.
 You enjoy local sightseeing that includes The Canyon Rim, Sedona’s Pink Jeep Tours and the sights of Albuquerque and Santa Fe in New Mexico.
-Come see the American South West on our wonderful Rail Adventure.
+Come see the American Southwest on our wonderful Rail Adventure.

 Once the 9:00 Wild West Show is over, you board the train for a 9:30am departure.
 You have First Class Seats with plenty of leg room that recline and offer a great view through picture windows.
 You will see strolling musicians, enjoy free coffee, juice, fruit and pastries in your air-conditioned streamliner railcar.
 This vintage rail journey takes 2 hours, offers kaleidoscopic views of the San Francisco Peaks while rolling through wild flower filled valleys, dense pine forests, high desert plains and canyons.